Wulf and Eadwacer: Text and translation

-In Wulf and Eadwacer there is a significant number of words which are obscure in meaning (e.g. aþecgan, dogode, and þreat).
+In Wulf and Eadwacer there are a significant number of words which are obscure in meaning (e.g. aþecgan, dogode, and þreat).
 The rest of its vocabulary, while appearing straightforward, may be unclear as to precise meaning, or even deliberately ambiguous.
 This provides a problem for translators.
 The following translation is by Elaine Treharne:

-One scholarly translation that tries to indicate most of the ambiguities in the text is the following:
+Another scholarly translation, by Ian Shiels, that tries to indicate most of the ambiguities in the text is the following:

 Characters

 The most conventional interpretation of the poem is as a lament spoken in the first person by an unnamed woman who is or has in the past been involved with two men whose names are Wulf and Eadwacer respectively.
 Both of these are attested Anglo-Saxon names, and this interpretation is the basis for the common titling of the poem (which is not based on any other manuscript evidence).
 However, even this point proves controversial.
 Some interpretations favour a single male character, and virtually all commentaries acknowledge the possibility, though this is the less orthodox of the two views.
 In recognition of this fact, for example, preeminent Old English scholar Michael Alexander has chosen the title "Wulf" for his own reproduction of it in The Earliest English Poems (Penguin, 1973).
 It has also been known to be titled simply as Eadwacer.
 The title Wulf and Eadwacer, however, though editorial, has gained such widespread acceptance over time that in the majority of texts it is accepted regardless of the treatment of the titular name(s) and character(s).